Caliciviridae: Taxonomy

 A number of other caliciviruses remain unclassified, including the chicken calicivirus.

-Virology

-All viruses in this family possess a nonsegmented, polyadenylated, positive-sense, single-strand RNA genome around 7.5–8.5 kilobases in length, enclosed in an icosahedral capsid of 27–40 nanometers in diameter.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by attachment to host receptors, which mediate endocytosis.
 Replication follows the positive-stranded RNA virus replication model.
 Positive-stranded RNA virus transcription is the method of transcription.
 Translation takes place by leaky scanning, and RNA termination-reinitiation.
 Vertebrates serve as the natural host.
 Transmission routes are fecal-oral.

-Human disease

-Calicivirus infections commonly cause moderate to severe gastroenteritis, which is the inflammation of the stomach and intestines (e.g. the Norwalk virus).
-Symptoms can include vomiting and diarrhea.
-These symptoms emerge after an incubation time of 2 days and the symptoms only generally last for 3 days.
-Most calicivirus infections do not require medical intervention, but those who are immunocompromised may need to be hospitalized due to serious fluid loss.

 History

 Establishing the viral etiology took many decades due to the difficulty of growing the virus in cell culture.
 In the 1940s and 1950s in the United States and Japan, caliciviridae could not be grown in culture, but as an experiment bacterial free filtrate of diarrhea was given to volunteers to check if viruses were present in volunteers' stool.
 These experiments demonstrated that nonbacterial, filterable agents had the capability of causing enteric disease in humans.
 In 1968, an outbreak at a Norwalk elementary school (e.g. Norwalk virus) in Ohio led to stool samples again being given to volunteers and serially passaged to other people.
 Finally, in 1972, Kapikian and his colleagues isolated the Norwalk virus from volunteers using immune electron microscopy, a process that involves looking directly at antibody-antigen complexes.
 The classification of this one Norwalk virus strain served as the prototype for other species and small round structured viruses later known as Norovirus.